CSer-Tang-hao/FS-KTN/README.md

 7. ```$ python Test_Vis_Kno.py --network Conv64 --test_nExemplars 1/5```  for testing using Vision-Knowledge Classifier.

 ## Citation
-If our work is useful in your research, please cite
+If this work is useful in your research, please cite

 ```
 @InProceedings{Peng_2019_ICCV,